SriPranauv/DIRLLLM/README.md

 Contents:

-teacher_model.ipynb: Fine-tuning of the T5-base model with sql datasets.
+Teacher_model.ipynb: Fine-tuning of the T5-base model with SQL datasets.
+(An identical approach is used for the initial fine-tuning of the Student model.)

-knowledge_distillation_llm.ipnyb: Distillation of knowledge from teacher to student.
+Knowledge_distillation_llm.ipynb: Distillation of knowledge from teacher to student.

-Presentation.ipynb: A notebook for running and testing the distilled model.

-confidence_score.ipynb: Additional notebook with added confidence checking to improve query executability
+Confidence_score.ipynb: Additional notebook with added confidence checking to improve query executability

-Dirllm_web_app.ipynb: Notebook used to host the corresponding Anvil web app.
+Web_app_backend.ipynb: Notebook used to host the corresponding Anvil web app and present/test the model.